-Now write your topic sentence here.
-Be sure to phrase it as a question.
+Now write you ir topic sentence here.
+Be sure to ph rase it as a question.

-What
+What Vhat

+?

-This (animal, mammal, creature) is (a, the). (descriptive adjective) (name of animal)
+This (animal, mammal, creature) is (a, the)

+(descriptive adjective) (name of animal)

-Maintaining noun-pronoun agreement: When you write your paragraph, be sure nouns and pronouns agree.
-If you refer to your animal in singular terms, pronouns must agree by being singular as well.
-Likewise, if your subject is plural, use plural pronouns.
+nouns and proi oun-pronoun agreement : When you we nouns agree.
+If you refer to your animal singular as well.
+Likewise, if your subje in singular terms, pronouns must

 Examples its This

-1. What land mammal needs to keep mud on their skin for sunburn protection?
-These animal is astounding animals are the Indian rhinoceros.
+1. What land n nammal needs to keep mud on their skii animal is n for sunburn protection?
+These

+astounding animals are the Indian rhinoceros.